barbarer/py4e-int/_sources/functions/Exercises.rst

     :answer_e: Jane Doe
     :correct: b
     :feedback_a: Incorrect! "value" is the name of a variable.
 This code will print what "value" is assigned to.
 Try again.
-    :feedback_b: Correct! "value" is assigned to the parameter "Second", so that's what will print.
+    :feedback_b: Correct! "value" is assigned to the value of parameter which is "Second", so that's what will print.
     :feedback_c: Incorrect! "parameter" is equal to the function call's argument.
 Try again.
     :feedback_d: Incorrect!
 Although the variable value is assigned to "First" initially, it is then reassigned to be equal to the parameter.
 Try again.
     :feedback_e: Incorrect!
 The "name" variable is unused in the function call, so it does not affect what is printed.
 Try again.